fmanja/nextjs-hrpdgenerator/DEPLOYMENT.md

 - Request model access in AWS Bedrock Console → Model access
 - Select the Claude models you want to use
 - Wait for approval (usually instant for Anthropic models)
+- If using IAM roles (recommended), ensure the role `EC2-HRGenerator-BedrockAccess` is attached to your EC2 instance

 ### 6. Configure SSL/HTTPS (Recommended for Production)